ngotrnghia1811/kendo-translation/README.md

 # Kendo Translation Platform

-A collaborative Japanese–English translation platform for kendo instructional content, featuring a **MAC-RAG** (Multi-Agent Collaborative Retrieval-Augmented Generation) AI pipeline, segment-based editing, real-time collaboration, and a comprehensive kendo terminology database.
+A collaborative Japanese–English translation platform for kendo instructional content.
+It features a **MAC-RAG** (Multi-Agent Collaborative Retrieval-Augmented Generation) AI pipeline, segment-based editing, real-time collaboration, and a built-in kendo terminology database.

 ## Overview

-Kendo texts present unique translation challenges: domain-specific terminology (竹刀 → shinai), honorific register detection (keigo), SOV→SVO structural reordering, and the need for consistent romanization.
-This platform addresses these with a three-phase AI pipeline coordinated through a collaborative web editor backed by Supabase.
+Translating kendo texts is genuinely tricky — domain-specific terms like 竹刀 (shinai) need consistent romanization, keigo (honorific register) has to map to the right English formality level, and the SOV→SVO structural shift requires careful reordering.
+This platform handles all of that through a three-phase AI pipeline wrapped in a collaborative web editor backed by Supabase.

 ## Architecture